codelibs/elasticsearch-configsync/README.md

-Elasticsearch Config Sync Plugin
+Elasticsearch Config Sync Module
 =======================

 ## Overview

-Config Sync Plugin provides a feature to distribute files, such as script or dictionary file, to nodes in your cluster.
+Config Sync Module provides a feature to distribute files, such as script or dictionary file, to nodes in your cluster.
 These files are managed in .configsync index, and each node sync up with them.

 ## Version